Home

 Blade 400 RC Helicopter Review

-I was so impressed after flying the Blade; I purchased one to share the experience.
-I was looking for the best hobby grade single rotor RC helicopter to recommend for first timers on a fairly tight budget to start with.
+I too was in this boat after years of flying nitro, and I now look back at the Blade 400 as the helicopter that truly got me into & excited about electric powered helicopters.
+I was so impressed after flying the Blade, I purchased one to share the experience.
+I was looking for one of the best entry level 400 size collective pitch RC helicopters to recommend for first timers on a fairly tight budget to start with.

-There are several 400 size electric helis that I consider to be the best on the market right now to learn and grow on.
+There are several 400/450 size electric helis that I consider to be very good to learn and grow on.
 This means everything from your first ground hover exercises up to 3D if you take it that far.
 Value and quality were just as important if not more so.
 Remember value is not the lowest up front cost, but the long term costs associated with operating and maintaining the model.

 The Align T-Rex 450 Pro Super Combo was certainly high on the list; in fact, if I was purchasing a 400 series heli just for me, the T-Rex 450 would be the hands down winner.
-I also was looking at Miniature Aircrafts Furion 450, but realized that was a little over the top for the beginner – performance and price wise.
-It is an amazing bird however!
+I also was looking at Miniature Aircrafts Furion 450 & Mikado's Logo 400, but realized those are a little over the top for the beginner – performance and price wise.
 Other good 400's on the market that deserve a thumbs up include Thunder Tiger's Mini Titan E325, and Beam's 450 E4.

 So why did the Blade 400 win out in the end?
 Three short words - “The Complete Package”.

-This pretty much pushes the Blade 400 to the top in terms of real value and bang for the buck.
+This pretty much pushes the Blade 400 to the top in terms of real value and bang for the buck for the collective pitch newbie.
 You know I am one for parts availability, and E-Flite’s parts support, just like Align's is simply outstanding – anywhere in the world.
 Parts support is important, but let's talk about about the crown jewel that comes with this bird - the Spektrum DX6i Radio.

 Once you get into quality collective pitch single rotor helicopters, the radio is just as, if not more important than the helicopter - even more so for beginners.
 This is also why I didn't include or consider models like E-Sky's Honey Bee King 2, Belt CP, or similar models with toy like, non programmable radios.